leon4rd/test/README.md

-## We all know where the Big Apple is but does anyone know where the Minneapolis?
+## Why do scuba divers fall backwards into the water?
+Because if they fell forwards they’d still be in the boat.